HMH-361: Global War of Terror

 On 26 January 2005, a CH-53E Super Stallion from the unit crashed near Ar Rutbah, Iraq killing all 31 service members on board.

 In October 2008 the squadron deployed to the Al Anbar Province, Iraq in support of Operation Iraqi Freedom.
 Based out of Al Asad Air Base, the squadron was responsible for multiple assault support missions and sorties, as well as delivery of troops, supplies, weapons support, and even delivery of troop mail.
 The squadron also carried out Angel Flight missions and Quick Reaction Force (QRF) missions.
 The squadron maintained a combat readiness above 95% during the deployment and was later awarded the Meritorious Unit Citation for its distinguished efforts while in the theater.
-The unit returned home to Marine Corps Air Station Miramar, California in late May 2008 (advanced party) and early June 2008 (main body).
+The unit returned home to Marine Corps Air Station Miramar, California, in late May 2008 (advanced party) and early June 2008 (main body).

 In February 2009, the squadron again deployed to the Al Anbar Province, Iraq in support of Operation Iraqi Freedom.
 Operating out of Al Asad Air Base, the squadron was responsible for multiple assault support missions and sorties, as well as delivery of troops, supplies, weapons support, and even delivery of troop mail.
 The squadron also carried out Angel Flight missions, MAGTF Support/Raid Missions and QRF.
 The squadron maintained a combat readiness above 93% during the deployment and was later awarded another Meritorious Unit Citation for its distinguished efforts while in the theater.
-The unit returned home to Marine Corps Air Station Miramar, CA in late July 2009 (advanced party) and early September 2009 (main body).
+The unit returned home to Marine Corps Air Station Miramar in California in late July 2009 (advanced party) and early September 2009 (main body).

 In August 2010 HMH-361 deployed to Afghanistan in support of Operation Enduring Freedom.
-They are based at Camp Leatherneck and returned to the U.S. in early 2011.
+They were based at Camp Leatherneck and returned to the U.S. in early 2011.

 In August 2012 HMH-361 again deployed to Afghanistan in support of Operation Enduring Freedom, where they took part in fending off a Taliban attack on the British Camp Bastion airfield on 14 September 2012.
 The squadron returned to the United States in February 2013.

 In April 2013, upon return from their deployment to Afghanistan, HMH-361 was announced as the recipient of the Keith B McCutcheon Marine Heavy Helicopter Squadron of the year award.